lsaavedr/LowPower_Teensy3/README.md

 **example sketch: using "Sleep" function:**<br>
 The `Sleep` function will sleep the mcu until an interrupt is generated.
-The interrupt can come from any interrupt that the user wants which makes this very versitle.
+The interrupt can come from any interrupt that the user wants which makes this very versatile.
 This sketch uses the `attachInterrupt' routine to setup the interrupt that will wake the processor.
-This sleep mode will disable the systick inerrupt and put the processor cpu speed at 2MHz so any Timer type interrupts will have to be reconfigured for this slower processor speed.
+This sleep mode will disable the systick interrupt and put the processor cpu speed at 2MHz so any Timer type interrupts will have to be reconfigured for this slower processor speed.
 ```c
 #include <LowPower_Teensy3.h>